-Find our partners here.
+Find RDAM's partners here.

-The result of the assessment is sent directly to the international coordinator at the applicant's home institution.
+The result of the assessment is sent directly to both the international coordinator at the applicant's home institution and to the applicant.

 - Audition Recording

 - Letter of Motivation

-- Letter of Recommendation - from main subject teacher
+- Letter of Recommendation - from main subject teacher or similar

 - Curriculum Vitae